Appleseed/portal-stack/README.md

 # portal-stack
 This is a Docker containerized stack for the Appleseed Portal Platform : https://github.com/Appleseed/portal/

-It allows enthusiasts, IT Pros, developers, and designers to quickly bring up Appleseed Portal enterprised configured containers.
-The stack uses Windows 2016 Server, IIS, ASPNet 4.6.1, SQL Server 2016.
+It allows enthusiasts, IT Pros, developers, and designers to quickly bring up Appleseed Portal enterprise configured containers.
+The stack uses Windows 2016 Server Core, IIS, ASPNet 4.6.1, SQL Server 2016 Express.

 ##Quickstart :##